Zack Polanski: Early life

-In politics
+Political career

 Liberal Democrats

-Polanski was active in the Liberal Democrats, having joined the party in 2015.
-He stood as a Liberal Democrat council candidate for St Pancras and Somers Town in a 2015 by-election to Camden London Borough Council.
+Polanski was active in the Liberal Democrats, which he joined in 2015.
+He stood as a Liberal Democrat council candidate for St Pancras and Somers Town in a 2015 by-election to Camden London Borough Council, he won 96 votes and lost to Paul Edward Tomlinson of the Labour Party.
 He stood in the Barnet and Camden constituency and was fifth on the London-wide list for the party in the 2016 London Assembly election.
-In June 2016, he heckled Jeremy Corbyn at a Momentum rally owing to Corbyn's stance on the EU.
-Polanski put his name forward in the Richmond Park by-election held in December 2016 but the selection list was restricted to local residents.
-According to Private Eye, Polanski was dismayed at the decision and requested the decision be reviewed, feeling that the party was not interested in what he could contribute as a "gay Jewish renter".
+In June 2016, he heckled Jeremy Corbyn at a Momentum rally, criticising him for being insufficiently supportive of the European Union.